 Kim Memmesheimer’s practice focuses on estate planning, succession planning, and probate work with individuals and small business owners.
 Helping people work through the difficult issues associated with family succession is one of Kim’s areas of expertise.
 She also offers general business representation including formation and transfers, commercial real estate, condominium and non-profit associations, commercial and business litigation, and employment advice.

-Kim lives in Lee with her husband, teenaged son, two Welsh Pembroke Corgis, and a flock of chickens.
+Kim lives in Lee with her husband, teenaged son, a puppy, and a flock of chickens.
 Kim’s civic involvement includes work with several non-profits along with the MA/NH Chapter of the Alzheimer’s Association.
+Most recently, Kim has been named as a Congressional Ambassador by the Alzheimer’s Impact Movement working with Senator Jeanne Shaheen’s office on issues relating to Alzheimer’s and other dementias.
 When she’s not at her desk, she is out camping, gardening, and or inside with a good book.

 - New Hampshire